-ACC 293 is an internship course involving a student to employer (or sponsoring organization) cooperative arrangement that integrates classroom learning with supervised, structured practical work experience.
-In addition, employment-seeking skills such as job search, resume writing, interviewing, application form filling, professional attitude and attire will be emphasized.
+ACC 293 is an internship course involving fieldwork where a student will work at an office, accounting firm, or sponsoring organization.
+The cooperative arrangement integrates classroom learning with supervised, structured practical work experience.
+In addition, employment seeking skills such as job searching, resume writing, interviewing, and application form filling.
+Additionally, professional attitude and attire will be emphasized.
 A student's background knowledge and skills are considered when recommending students for available positions.
+The fieldwork supervisors will evaluate the performance of students.
+Students will also perform self-evaluation and self-reflection.
 This course offers the opportunity for students to apply and further develop workplace soft skills and accounting skills.

-- Perform job search using appropriate tools; follow standards of etiquette and practice appropriate oral and written communication skills to apply for and secure available positions. - 2.
+- 1. Perform job search using appropriate tools; follow standards of etiquette and practice appropriate oral and written communication skills to apply for and secure available positions. - 2.
 Complete assigned job duties and resolve problems independently and as part of a team. - 3.
 Analyze and relate the job duties to principles, concepts or procedures covered in the ACC course of study. - 4.
 Identify the personal qualities, work habits, work ethics, and attitudes and other competencies determined by the instructor and the employer that lead to professionalism in the work place.